 8. Ad-Hoc Reports

-Instead of burdening your IT department with requests for detailed reports, ad-hoc reports are a BI feature that let your nontechnical end-users generate their own reports on the fly.
+Instead of burdening your IT department with requests for detailed reports, ad-hoc reports are one of several important features of BI that let your nontechnical end-users generate their own reports on the fly.
 Users can pick and choose the elements that they wish to be included in the report, emphasizing only those aspects that are relevant to their query.

 9. User-Specific Security